magnars/confair/README.md

 In this example, the default config options will be imported, but `:spotify/api-url` is overridden.

+The `:dev-config/` namespace is slightly odd.
+This is a hint that you shouldn't use imports in production.
+While imports are useful when developing locally, it is always a good idea to have the production configuration explicitly defined in a single place.

 Add a sample file for new developers for good measure: